TA2015-HQC-Hangman-3/Hangman-3/Team Hangman-3 Refactoring Documentation.md

 - Dependency Inversion Principle:
     - All dependencies are resolved through constructor injection and method injections(e.g. all the Commands classes).
 Where possible empty constructors with "poor man's IoC" are used.

-13. Unit Testing - Made Unit tests in all classes for all the methods.
+13. Unit Testing - Made Unit tests for all sorters(ComparerSorter, SelectionSorter), word providers(SimpleRandomWordProvider, XmlWordProvider), HangmanWord, HangmanWordProxy, Scoreboard and ConsolePrinter.

-14. Code coverage - NOT DONE YET!!!!!

-15. Xml Documentation - Made xml documentation in all classes.
+14. Xml Documentation - Made xml documentation in all classes and also SandCastle documentation.

-16. StyleCop - 0 Warnings and Errors.
+15. StyleCop - 0 Warnings and Errors.

-The last four points must be further altered!!!!!